djunicode/BE-Project-Web/frontend/README.md

-After forking the repo, type in the following commands in the cmd (dependencies)
+After forking the repo, type in the following commands in the cmd (dependencies) Every dependency shall be installed
-## npm install, npm i --save bootstrap react-router-dom reactstrap
+## npm install

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).